mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 ## Hardware and Software Recommendations

-As mentioned previously, for purposes of demonstration and education, you will create 3 scenarios of increasing complexity in a progressive manner.
+As mentioned previously, for demonstration and education purposes, you will create three scenarios of increasing complexity progressively.
 Each scenario builds on concepts and work done in the previous scenario.

 To review, these scenarios are: